 - Move the other vehicle as close as possible and preferably to the front of the Spyder roadster.
 Make sure the vehicles are not touching. - Shift the Spyder roadster into NEU-TRAL (N) and engage the parking brake. - 3.
 Turn off the engine of the other vehicle and all electrical accessories. - 4.
-Open the hood of the other vehicle. - Open the front storage compartment of the Spyder roadster. - 6.
+Open the hood of the other vehicle. - 5.
+Open the front storage compartment of the Spyder roadster. - 6.
 Make sure the ignition switch is set to OFF. - 7.
 Remove the battery access cover. - Connect one end of the red POSI-TIVE (+) jumper cable to the POSI-TIVE (+) terminal of the Spyder roadster. - Connect the other end of the red POSITIVE (+) jumper cable to the POSITIVE (+) terminal of the booster battery. - Connect one end of the black NEG-ATIVE (-) jumper cable to the NEG-ATIVE (-) terminal of the booster battery. - Connect the other end of the black NEGATIVE (-) jumper cable to the NEGATIVE (-) terminal of the Spyder roadster.

-NEGATIVE (-) terminal POSITIVE (+) terminal
+1. NEGATIVE (-) terminal 2.
+POSITIVE (+) terminal

-- Start the vehicle with the booster battery and run the engine at an idle of 1200 to 1500 RPM for a couple of minutes. - 13.
+- 12. Start the vehicle with the booster battery and run the engine at an idle of 1200 to 1500 RPM for a couple of minutes. - 13.
 Stand on the right side of the Spyder roadster, apply brakes and start the engine.
 If it does not crank or it cranks slowly, wiggle the jumper cables to make sure they are making good contact and try again.

 If it still does not start, there might be a problem with the starting system.
-Have the vehicle transported (see TRANSPORTING THE VEHICLE in this section) and repaired by the nearest authorized Can-Am roadster dealer. - 14.
-As soon the engine starts, disconnect both jumper cables in the reverse connection order, starting with the NEGATIVE (-) cable connected to the Spyder roadster. - 15.
-Have the battery fully recharged with a battery charger (see MAIN-TENANCE PROCEDURES) or by a qualified service station as soon as possible.
+Have the vehicle transported (see TRANSPORTING THE VEHI- - 14.
+As soon the engine starts, disconnect both jumper cables in the reverse connection order, starting with the NEGATIVE (-) cable connected to the Spyder roadster.